How to Clean Faucet Head: Everything You Need to Know

 Remember to clean your toothbrush of any remaining vinegar or baking soda bits for future reuse.

-There are different ways to clean a faucet head, but the main idea is to leave the faucet head in a “bath” of light acid to melt away mineral deposits.
+There are different ways to clean faucet heads, but the main idea is to leave the faucet head in a “bath” of light acid to melt away mineral deposits.

 Then use baking soda afterward to remove any leftovers and counteract the leftover smell.